 If customer doesn't respond, it may be because of a hearing or cognitive disability.
-They may suggest how you can be understood.
-Take cue from customer.

 Speaking directly to the customer so they can see you talking, keeping voice low and strong, and speaking clearly and with simple statements can help.
 If the customer is deaf and blind: